Tensor-Parallel Emulation of Quantum Circuits with Block-Cyclic Distributed Matrix Product States: Method

-Multidimensional objects like tensors are complex to implement efficiently, as the order of axis iteration can be arbitrary, which entails random memory accesses.
-In QTNH, we decided to use a \textit{flat contiguous data layout}, with \textit{row-major (lexicographic) ordering}, such that indices on the right increase faster.
-This means that contiguous data accesses only occur for the rightmost index.
+Dense tensors are challenging to address efficiently, due to effectively random memory access pattern.
+A common technique, which we also employ in QTNH, is a \textit{flat contiguous layout} with \textit{row-major (lexicographic) ordering}.
+This means that contiguous accesses only occur for the rightmost index.

-Tensors can be \textbf{distributed} across multiple MPI ranks by scattering leftmost \textit{local indices}, which converts them to \textit{distributed indices}.
-The values of distributed indices are used to label the rank that holds given local elements, also in the row-major order.
-To picture the tensor dimensions, an \textit{index tuple} is used, with an optional semicolon to separate distributed and local indices, e.g. $(2, 3; 4, 2)$ is a rank-4 tensor with distributed size of 6 and local size of 8.

-Tensors can also be \textbf{broadcast} with three parameters: \begin{enumerate} \item \textit{stretch} ($str$) -- determines on how many consecutive ranks each local tensor is repeated. \item \textit{cycles} ($cyc$) -- indicates how many times the global tensor structure is repeated. \item \textit{offset} ($off$) -- points at the first rank the tensor is on. \end{enumerate} Therefore, a tensor spans $str \cdot cyc \cdot N_d$ ranks, where $N_d$ is the distributed size of a single tensor instance, and begins at rank $off$.
-The additional parameters are useful for both aligning related tensors, and uncoupling independent tensors -- the former prevents unnecessary synchronisation, while the latter can enable parallel operations, provided globally blocking operations are not used.
-The distribution pattern for both scatter and broadcast features is summarised in Fig.~\ref{fig:qtnh-distribution}.

-\textbf{Index permutation/transpose} is a fundamental tensor operation that rearranges the elements to match a permuted index tuple.
-In a general case, this routine involves irregular all-to-all communication, when distributed indices are exchanged with the local ones.
-Two communication examples are presented in Fig.~\ref{fig:idx-perm}.
-In QTNH, it has been implemented with a single \texttt{MPI\_Alltoallv} call, which communicates the elements based on a complex multi-nested MPI datatype, where each layer implements a contiguous type and resizes it.
-The number of layers can be relatively large, and a limitation of the MPICH implementation was encountered, as it internally supports up to 15 nested datatypes.
-This was partially avoided by combining fixed-size-layers together, which should cover all but most irregular permutations.

-The tensors are currently divided into four main categories: \begin{enumerate} \item \textbf{Dense tensors} -- store all elements in a vector. \item \textbf{Symmetric tensors} -- same as dense tensors, but the dimensions of input and output dimensions must be identical, and have the same distribution.
-In practice, this means that both distributed and local dimensions are split in half. \item \textbf{Diagonal tensors} -- symmetric tensors that only store diagonal elements, for which the input and output indices are equal.
-All other elements are implicitly zero. \item \textbf{Special tensors} -- regular structure tensors, like SWAP or identity, were the elements can be directly computed from their location. \end{enumerate} All tensors can be converted to a dense tensor, and sometimes to other categories, depending on their inheritance tree.